gavinmn/obsidian-minimal/README.md

+# Notes about this fork

+This is a fork of @kepano's great Minimal theme.
+I made some modifications to the styling based on personal preferences and have made it available to use here.
+Everything comes as is - you can find some recommended plugin settings at the top of [the CSS file](gavinMinimalModifications.css).
+Please support @kepano's work!

+Support development: **@kepano** on [Twitter](https://www.twitter.com/kepano) or [Buy me a coffee](https://www.buymeacoffee.com/kepano)

+<a href="https://www.buymeacoffee.com/kepano"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=kepano&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>

 # Minimal

 Minimal is an Obsidian theme meticulously designed to feel native on desktop, mobile and tablet.
 You can customize colors, fonts and more with the companion plugins [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings) and [Hider](https://github.com/kepano/obsidian-hider).

-Support development: **@kepano** on [Twitter](https://www.twitter.com/kepano) or [Buy me a coffee](https://www.buymeacoffee.com/kepano)

-<a href="https://www.buymeacoffee.com/kepano"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=kepano&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>

 ![](cover.png)